skshadan/TTS-Finetune/README.md

 Procedure:-

 - Make a fork of this repo.
 Clone it, and then add the dataset inside recipe/vits_tts.
 Then push it back to ur repo (+ PR with main repo also)
-- Git clone the final repo and pip install it
+- Git clone the final repo and pip install it (Use sudo yum install espeak)
 - You need to do everything in terminal, use vim to open .py files (can work in local and push here also)
 - Run the main.py once.
 - The model will be stored at /home/ec2-user/.local/share/tts/tts_models--en--ljspeech--vits (equivalent of AppData/Local in SageMaker terminal)